Skip to main content

 Caching HTTP requests with Angular

-Often when working with Angular applications, we make HTTP requests to access data from an API.
-Sometimes we are making requests to the same API endpoint in which case it'd make sense to cache the result of the response to avoid further requests.
+When working with Angular applications, we often fire HTTP requests to access data from an API.
+Sometimes those requests hit the same endpoint repeatedly.
+In that case, caching the response makes sense.

-First, let's take a look at what happens when we are not using caching in the application.
-For this tutorial we are creating two components, each will make an HTTP request to the same API.
+First, let’s see what happens without caching.
+We’ll create two components, each making an HTTP request to the same API.

 You can use any API that you want and even create your own.